 According to the Occupational Safety and Health Administration (OSHA), 130 million workers are employed at more than 8 million worksites across the nation.
 As warehouses currently hold the highest rate of fatal injuries, maintaining warehouse safety regulations is a top priority.
 At WorkBox Staffing, we care about safety and encourage our employees to follow these guidelines.

 Do not be afraid to ask for assistance: If you don’t understand safety procedures, ask your supervisor for help.
-Many companies provide training sessions to keep they employees updated on safety guidelines.
+Many companies provide training sessions to keep employees updated on safety guidelines.
 Often there are health and safety pamphlets to read or videos to watch.

 Follow the guidelines: Knowing and understanding safety protocol doesn’t mean much if you don’t follow it.
 If you need safety goggles, wear them – all the time, not just when the supervisor is present.
 The same goes for gloves, knee pads, back supports, and any other required protective equipment.
 Following the rules helps you and your coworkers to maintain a safe working environment.

 Use common sense: Somethings don’t have to be read in a manual.
 If you spill something, clean it up immediately.
 Keep aisles clear of clutter and other hazards.
 Block off open loading dock doors.
 You get the picture.
-All the safety manuals in the world don’t have the power of protection that comes from employees who are alert to potential danger and take appropriate action.
+All the safety manuals in the world don’t have the power of protection that comes from employees who are alert to the potential danger and take appropriate action.